vinicioanthone/events/README.md

 * Zend Framework 2
 * The user can create events via POST or use eventful API for creating dummy events.
-* The user can GET all points of interests (events information including lat and lon) around the given location (latitude and longitude).
+* The user can GET all points of interests (events information including latitude and longitude) around the given location.
 For example we can display in a mobile app map using the current location and finding its nearest neighbors.
 * Use spatial DB

 Structure (relevant files):